-- (b) Additional Academic Credit: Each student may receive up to fifteen (15) hours of credit for prior study or academic accomplishment.
+(c) Additional Academic Credit: Each student may receive up to fifteen (15) hours of credit for prior study or academic accomplishment.
 These hours include AP credits accepted and dual enrollment course credits accepted.
-When all high school records are received by the College, the assignment of credits in specific disciplines and general electives will be determined by the Director of the Honors Program after consideration of the achievements of each student and within guidelines established by the academic departments. - (c) Other Designated Core Requirements: Among other courses, the core curriculum includes requirements in mathematics and science.
-Honors students fulfill this part of the core by completing:
+When all high school records are received by the College, the assignment of credits in specific disciplines and general electives will be determined jointly by the Director of the Honors Program and the Director of Student Academic Services after consideration of the achievements of each student and within guidelines established by the academic departments.